 In fact, students who receive A’s and B’s on their report cards often earn low scores on standardized tests in the same subjects.
 I remember my local superintendent sounding the alarm when he matched up the number of students earning A’s in AP courses and earning 1s and 2s on the AP exam.
 He identified the phenomenon as grade inflation.

-While it’s hard to pin down one cause for higher grade inflation in affluent communities, it’s impossible to dismiss the likely possibility that pressure from parents plays a role.
+While it’s hard to pin down why grade inflation has been on the rise in more affluent communities in recent years, it’s impossible to dismiss the likely possibility that pressure from parents plays a role.
 During my days as a teacher in a pressure-cooker community—average home price of $1.7 million—it was common for parents to call and come to the school to plead for the B- instead of the C+.
-The appeals for extra credit, extensions, or any other opportunity to raise the grade were relentless.
+The appeals for extra credit, extensions or any other opportunity to raise the grade were relentless.

 In later years when I taught in southern California, a parent followed me from one school to another, in a rage that her son’s deliberate choice not to study for the final and subsequent failing grade resulted in a C. There I was, during a prep period the next school year at a different school listening to a mother berate me over the phone for her son’s report card grade from the previous June.
 When I told her that her son had actually said to me, in front of the class, that he wasn’t going to study at all for the final, it didn’t matter.
 It was my fault and I needed to fix it.